flrt/ihe-tf-sync/README.md

 Domains can be specified, with the `--domain` argument.

-To get all documents from two domains : ITI and CARD, simplify run
+To get all documents from two domains: ITI and CARD, simplify run

     python sync.py --domain ITI,CARD

-The directory will updated to be something like this :
+The directory will updated to be something like this:

     documents